Skip to main content

 Thus the waves of life with their each wavelength

-Adjust to the whims of the changing weather,
+Adjust to whimsies of the changing weather,

 Too humble to withstand the weather's strength.